biruk-77/bysell_backend/README.md

 # 🚀 ByAndSell - Professional Networking & Marketplace API

-A comprehensive Node.js REST API for a professional networking and marketplace platform that connects employers, employees, buyers, sellers, and connectors in a unified ecosystem.
+A comprehensive Node.js REST API with **real-time messaging** and **Socket.io integration** for a professional networking and marketplace platform that connects employers, employees, buyers, sellers, and connectors in a unified ecosystem.

 ## 📋 Table of Contents